-This is the 21st-century, and due to the rise in technology and modernization, one may think that child labor and exploitation is a thing of the past, but no, it still exists; research and studies have proven that.
-There are so many children out there who are being exploited on a daily bases and have been turned to domestic servants.
-Also, child trafficking is a form of child labor as children are being sent into slavery to work as domestic maids, prostitution, and drug dealing.
+There are so many children out there who are being exploited daily and have been turned to domestic servants.
+Child trafficking is a form of child labor as well.
+This means kidnapping children for the purpose of slavery, exploitation as domestic maids, prostitution, and drug dealing.

 Our focus, however, is on child labor in the tea industry.
-The tea industry is a fast-rising industry, as so many brands of teas are being produced regularly.
+This is a fast-rising industry.
+New tea brands and modern tea types appear on the market almost everyday.

 But how are these teas made?
 How are they produced?
 What are their sources?

-These are the questions you should ask as a consumer before the purchase of any tea.
+These are the questions you should ask as a consumer before you purchase any tea.

 In which countries child labor is common?

-Child labor in the tea industry is rampant in some African countries.
+Child labor is still a widespread problem especially in developing countries.
 According to the US Department of Labor, the countries where child labor is common are Kenya, Tanzania, Vietnam, India, Rwanda, Burma, and Uganda.

-In Western Uganda, studies and research have shown that about 40,000 children worked as tea pickers due to their state of poverty, and they earn just 30 US cents, which is barely enough to feed.
+In Western Uganda, studies and research have shown that about 40,000 children worked as tea pickers due to their state of poverty, and they earn just 30 US cents, which is barely enough to pay for meals.